tatsu-lab/alpaca_eval/README.md

         The outputs of the model to add to the leaderboard.
 Accepts data (list of dictionary, pd.dataframe, datasets.Dataset) or a path to read those (json, csv, tsv) or a function to generate those.
 Each dictionary (or row of dataframe) should contain the keys that are formatted in the prompts.
 E.g. by default `instruction` and `output` with optional `input`.
 If None, we just print the leaderboard.
     -r, --reference_outputs=REFERENCE_OUTPUTS
         Type: Union
-        Defaul...
+        Default: <func...
         The outputs of the reference model.
 Same format as `model_outputs`.
-If None, the reference outputs are the 003 outputs on the AlpacaEval set.
+If None, the reference outputs are a specific set of Davinci 003 outputs on the AlpacaEval set:
     --annotators_config=ANNOTATORS_CONFIG
         Type: Union
-        Default: 'alpaca_eval_gpt4'
+        Default: 'alpaca_eval_gpt4_turbo_fn'
         The path the (or list of dict of) the annotator's config file.
-For details see the docstring of `PairwiseA nnotator`.
+For details see the docstring of `PairwiseAnnotator`.
     -n, --name=NAME
         Type: Optional[Optional]
         Default: None
         The name of the model to add to the leaderboard.
-If None we check if `generator is in model_outputs` if no t we use "Current model".
+If None we check if `generator is in model_outputs` if not we use "Current model".
     -o, --output_path=OUTPUT_PATH
         Type: Union
         Default: 'auto'
         Path to the directory where the new leaderboard and the annotations should be stored.
-If None we don't sav
-e.
-If `auto` we use `model_outputs` if it is a path, and otherwise use the directory from which we call the script .
+If None we don't save.
+If `auto` we use `model_outputs` if it is a path, and otherwise use the directory from which we call the script.
     -p, --precomputed_leaderboard=PRECOMPUTED_LEADERBOARD
         Type: Union
         Default: 'auto'
         The precomputed leaderboard or a path to it (json, csv, or tsv).
-The leaderboard should contain at least t he column `win_rate`.
-If `auto` we will try to use the corresponding leaderboard for the reference outputs (only i f in CORRESPONDING_OUTPUTS_LEADERBOARDS).
+The leaderboard should contain at least the column `win_rate`.
+If `auto` we will try to use the corresponding leaderboard for the reference outputs (only if in CORRESPONDING_OUTPUTS_LEADERBOARDS).
 If `None` we won't add other models from the leaderboard.
     --is_overwrite_leaderboard=IS_OVERWRITE_LEADERBOARD
         Type: bool
         Default: False